 Back pain can be depressing, especially chronic lower back pain that has been around more than three months.
 Cross Chiropractic Center sees this every day.
 Every Sandy Springs chiropractic back pain patient deals with it differently.
 Some will exercise more.
 Some will eat more.
 Some will sit more.
 Some will turn to anti-depressant drugs.
 Cross Chiropractic Center offers a chiropractic treatment plan to alleviate the pain, thereby reducing the need for anti-depressant drugs. ("How long will it take?" is often a question.
 The answer: possibly not as long as you think.)
 But if you take anti-depressants, know that you aren't alone.
 Read on…

-Anti-depressants aren’t candy, but there are a lot of Sandy Springs people taking them as if they were.
+Unfortunately, a lot of Sandy Springs residents are taking anti-depressants as if they were candy.
 One report shares that Americans’ use of them is on the rise.
 (1,5) 27 million in 2005!
 (2) More women than men take them.
 (5) But many take them for minor complaints of depression and trouble coping with everyday issues without understanding the more major risks associated with their use.
 (1) Now, Cross Chiropractic Center is certainly NOT advising anyone to take themselves off any medication.
 We just want to share research findings and present some healthy approaches to dealing with Sandy Springs anti-depressant use.

 So if you take antidepressants or know someone else in Sandy Springs who does, Cross Chiropractic Center urges you to note the following hazard to your health.